susumuota/kaggleenv/README.md

 **Note: This method may take 20-30 minutes and 18.5GB disks for data downloads.**

+Note: If you do not use VSCode, you do not have to read this document.
+See [here](https://www.kaggle.com/product-feedback/159602).

 All files in this document are available on [my repository](https://github.com/susumuota/kaggleenv).

 There are 2 options, GCP or local machine.
 If you setup the environment on your local machine, go to `[Option 2] Setup the environment on your local machine` section.